-4 - Accomplished 3 - Proficient 2 - Emergent 1 - Not Evident On Time & Consistently attends Attends field Is, on occasion, late or Is often late or Professional field experiences on experiences on time, unprepared for field unprepared for field time, arrives early prepared, and with a experience and/or experience and/or often and/or stays late to be professional occasionally fails to fails to maintain a prepared. appearance. maintain a professional professional Maintains a very appearance. appearance. appearance. professional appearance. appearance. appearance.
-Responds Timely In addition to timely Consistently responds Often responds to Seldom, if ever Responds Timely communication, to communications in a communications in a responds to anticipates and initiates timely manner and timely manner and communications in a needed communication, meets deadlines. meets deadlines. - meets deadimes. meets deadimes. timely way and/or and is prepared in rarely meets deadlines. advance of deadlines.
-D (11) Communication Communicates in a Communicates Usually but not always Does not exhibit highly professional professionally with and communicates professional manner with and about about members professionally with and communication with the members of the of the learning about members of the and about the learning community. community learning community. members of the learning community.
+4 - Accomplished 3 - Proficient 2 - Emergent 1 - Not Evident On Time & Consistently attends Attends field Is, on occasion, late or Is often late or Professional field experiences on experiences on time, unprepared for field unprepared for field time, arrives early prepared, and with a experience and/or experience and/or often and/or stays late to be professional occasionally fails to fails to maintain a prepared. appearance. maintain a professional professional Maintains a very appearance. appearance. appearance. professional appearance. appearance.
+Responds Timely In addition to timely Consistently responds Often responds to Seldom, if ever J communication, to communications in a communications in a responds to anticipates and initiates timely manner and timely manner and communications in a needed communication, meets deadlines. meets deadlines. timely way and/or and is prepared in rarely meets deadlines. advance of deadlines.
+5 Communication Communicates in a Communicates Usually but not always Does not exhibit highly professional professionally with and communicates professional manner with and about about members professionally with and communication with the members of the of the learning about members of the and about the learning community. community learning community. members of the - - learning community.
 Personal Issues Consistently and Separates personal and Has demonstrated some Is unable, currently, to consciously separates professional issues. ability to separate separate personal and personal and personal and professional issues. professional issues. professional issues.
 Professional Conduct Conducts oneself Conducts oneself Has demonstrated some There is no evidence professionally and professionally and ability to conduct for conduct that is ethically as an educator. ethically as an educator. oneself professionally professional and Could serve as a model and ethically as an ethical. of professionalism and educator. ethics.
 Families Builds relationships Communicates with Has tried to There is no evidence of with families and families about communicate with communication with communicates with instruction and families about families about families about individual progress. instruction and instruction and instruction and Engages families in individual progress. individual progress. individual progress in student learning.
-Attempts to engage Makes no attempt to an ongoing way.
-8 families in student engage families in Engages families in learning. student learning. student learning in an 8 ongoing way.
-Legal Responsibilities Describes and abides by << >>> Cannot describe and Legar Responsibilities laws related to learners' does not abide by laws rights and teacher related to learners' responsibilities (e.g., rights and teacher equity, appropriate responsibilities (e.g., education for learners equity, appropriate education for learners with disabilities, confidentiality, privacy, reporting in situations with disabilities, reporting in silligions confidentiality, privacy, related to possible child reporting in situations related to possible child related to possible child abuse). related to possible child abuse).
-Collaborates related to possible child abuse).
-Consistently Collaborates regularly There is some evidence related to possible child abuse).
-There is no evidence of Collaborates related to possible child abuse).
-Consistently collaborates with with colleagues and of collaboration with related to possible child abuse).
-There is no evidence of collaboration with Collaborates related to possible child abuse).
-Consistently related to possible child abuse).
-There is no evidence of learning community in an ongoing way, makes solid contributions to the collaborative efforts, and fosters an interdependence among colleagues. members of the school community. members of the school community.
-Receptive to Feedback Regularly requests, accepts, and acts upon constructive feedback from mentors, supervisors and administrators.
-Accepts and acts upon constructive feedback from mentors, supervisors, and administrators.
-There is some evidence demonstrating acceptance of feedback and action taken because of that feedback.
-There is little to no evidence that the student accepts and acts upon constructive feedback from mentors, supervisors, and administrators.
-Growth Seeks out and participates in professional learning opportunities beyond expectations.
-Participates in professional learning opportunities, as appropriate.
-Participation in professional learning is minimal.
-Does not participate in professional learning.
-Self-Reflect Consistently demonstrates the ability to self-reflect in a deep and meaningful manner about teaching practice and steps needed to improve for the purpose of promoting positive outcomes for each child.
-Demonstrates ability to self-reflect in a meaningful manner to improve teaching practice for the purpose of promoting positive outcomes for each child.
-Demonstrates some ability to self-reflect in a manner meaningful and may have limited ability to identify steps to improve teaching practice for the purpose of promoting positive outcomes for each child.
-There is little to no evidence of meaningful self-reflection and ability to identify steps to improve teaching practice for the purpose of promoting positive outcomes for each child.
+Attempts to engage Makes no attempt to an ongoing way. families in student engage families in Engages families in learning. student learning. student learning in an Logal Daanangihilitiag ongoing way.
+Describes and abides by << >> Cannot describe and Legal Responsibilities laws related to learners' ~~ does not abide by laws rights and teacher related to learners' responsibilities (e.g., rights and teacher equity, appropriate responsibilities (e.g., education for learners equity, appropriate with disabilities, education for learners confidentiality, privacy, with disabilities, reporting in situations confidentiality, privacy, related to possible child reporting in situations abuse). related to possible child abuse).
+Collaborates Consistently Collaborates regularly There is some evidence There is no evidence of collaborates with with colleagues and of collaboration with collaboration with colleagues and members of the school colleagues and colleagues and members of the community. community.